HiPerCoRe/KTT/OnboardingGuide.md

 #### Local memory arguments

-Local (shared in CUDA terminology) memory arguments are used to allocate corresponding amount of cache-like memory which is shared accross all items
+Local (shared in CUDA terminology) memory arguments are used to allocate corresponding amount of cache-like memory which is shared accross all work-items
-(threads) inside a work-group.
+(threads) inside a work-group (thread block).
 User has to specify the data type and total size of allocated memory in bytes.

 ```cpp
 // Allocate local memory for 4 floats and 2 integers.